The Sorghum Midge Tested Scheme

 Figure 1: Female midge laying into flowering sorghum floret

-Adult midge emerge in early spring and often spend several generations in Johnson Grass before moving into sorghum crops.
-Females lay eggs into the flowering spikelets (Figure 1).
-The larvae then hatch and feed on the developing grain, preventing normal seed development.
 The midge life cycle is between 2-4 weeks, so with optimal seasonal conditions, extremely high midge numbers can build-up over a growing season (particularly if the flowering period is extended by successive plantings).
 On a susceptible hybrid, offspring of each egg-laying adult can destroy up to 1.4g of grain.
 Large numbers can lead to devastating damage and in some cases, complete destruction of the crop.

-Figure 3: An example of the official MR rating and logo.
+Figure 3: An example of the official MR rating and logo

 The commercial hybrid ratings are then made available by:

-- Participating seed companies in packaging, advertising and marketing their sorghum hybrids.
+• Participating seed companies in packaging, advertising and marketing their sorghum hybrids.

-- DAFF and GRDC, on their respective websites.
+• DAF and GRDC, on their respective websites.

-Growers are able to use the MR rating as a guide to selecting suitable hybrids at planting (Table 1), and as a tool for calculating threshold limits for crops, permitting more targeted insecticide applications.
+Growers are able to use the MR rating as a guide to selecting suitable hybrids at planting (see Table 1 below), and as a tool for calculating threshold limits for crops, permitting more targeted insecticide applications.
 These threshold limits not only vary with resistance levels but take into account commodity prices and the cost of insecticides.
 They are also calculated using the factor of 1.4 gm of grain destroyed per one egg-laying adult.
-The following formula can be used to determine if midge pressures are high enough to make spraying economical:

 Spray if: M/R is greater than (C x W) / (V x RES x 1.4)

-M (number of midge/metre of row)
+• M (number of midge/metre of row)

-R (Resistance rating of hybrid)
+• R (Resistance rating of hybrid)

-C (cost of control $/ha)
+• C (cost of control $/ha)

-W (row spacing/width (cm))
+• W (row spacing/width (cm)

-V (value of crop in $/tonne)
+• V (value of crop in $/tonne)

-RES (residual life of chemical used)
+• RES (residual life of chemical used)

-Table 1: Current commercial sorghum hybrids and MR ratings assigned by the Sorghum Midge Tested Scheme
+assigned by the Sorghum Midge Tested Scheme

 Hybrid